danlou/LMMS/README.md

 After this step (emb_glosses.py) is concluded, stop this instance of bert-as-service and restart with the [previous parameters](#loading-bert).

-For a better understanding of what strings we're actually composing to generate these sense embeddings, here are a few examples from the synset 'dog.n.01':
+For a better understanding of what strings we're actually composing to generate these sense embeddings, here are a few examples:

 | Sensekey (sk) | Embedded String (sk's lemma, all lemmas, tokenized gloss) |
 |:-------------:|:---------------------------------------------------------:|